 Hurricane season extends from June 1 through November 30.
 That is the period when climatic conditions are optimum for the formation and sustained movement of hurricane winds.
 The stages of hurricane announcements given by the National Hurricane Center are as follows:

-Decision to Close
+Decision to Close the College

-The President or Vice President of Administration and Business Services may close the college in advance of a hurricane warning depending on local conditions, however, classes will be canceled once a hurricane warning has been issued for Palm Beach County by the National Hurricane Center.
+The President or Vice President of Finance & Administration may close the college in advance of a hurricane warning depending on local conditions, however, classes will be canceled once a hurricane warning has been issued for Palm Beach County by the National Hurricane Center.
 The college Centers for Early Learning will close upon the announcement of closure by the School Board.
 All facilities in the district will be closed upon announcement of the decision to close the college.

 Once the order to close the college has been issued, the Facilities Department will be installing shutters, powering down A/C units, placing trash and paper bins inside, securing buildings, placing sandbags, locking elevators and doing other duties related to storm preparation.
 Non-Facility personnel should no longer be present on the campus during this phase of preparation.

 Post Storm Recovery

 Authorized college personnel will conduct damage assessment and debris removal during the first daylight hours following the cessation of storm winds.
 Employees not authorized to be on the campus during this damage assessment should monitor local media sources for information about re-opening.
 Upon returning to the college, employees are to reverse preparations completed during the Hurricane Watch.
 Report damage or requests for assistance to the Facilities Department.

 - Boca Raton campus - All Forms

 - Lake Worth campus (including Historical Bldg.) - Forms 1, 2A, 2B, 3A, 3B, 5A, 5B, 6, & 7